 She felt she would be unable to relax until after the 12-week scan, at which the baby’s growth and development is monitored.
 Around this time parents are also offered a screening for the chromosomal conditions Down’s syndrome, Edward’s syndrome and Patau’s syndrome.

-The test itself involves taking fluid from the back of the baby’s neck, and a blood sample from the mother.
+The test involves the on-screen measurement of fluid at the back of the baby’s neck, and a blood sample from the mother.
 The data extrapolated from these samples are combined with the mother’s age to determine the probability of a chromosomal condition being present.

 Mothers approaching 40 are estimated to be over eight times more likely to have babies with such a condition than those in their mid-twenties, but the ‘results’ are simply the odds of a condition being present, rather than a confirmed diagnosis.